23 October 2019

 Only when the economic data indicate that an economic regime is changing would ERAA® make adjustments to your portfolio to reflect the risk associated with notable changes in global economic trends.
 As some of you may know, ERAA® re-optimised our clients’ portfolios in mid-August to reflect in each of our client’s portfolios the continued growth in the US, and the slowed growth of the non-US assets.
 In this instance, each of our client's portfolios were moved into an All-Weather strategy for non-US economies beause they are facing uncertain economic territory.
 The All-Weather strategy is designed to equip our clients with the resilience needed to navigate through changes in the economic environment.
 For the US economy, our system has maintained a growth-oriented focus for our clients' portfolios.

 In the case that the economic indicators become strong enough to show that US growth’s momentum is unequivocally reaching slowdown territory, your asset allocation could once again be adjusted to accommodate the change in economic conditions and different asset class performance in these economic environments.

 Some may say that this is an active or reactive management approach; whatever you want to call it is fine by us.
-Our and our experience speak for themselves.
+Our stress tests through the 2008 Financial Crisis and our experience through the last 3 market corrections speak for themselves.
 Our system will continue making the asset allocation decisions it needs to make at the precise time it needs to make them in order to minimise your risk and maximise your returns, no matter the economic environment.